PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   Learn more about factories in the `Making reusable objects`_ section.

 6. The **Build Object** property is not part of the Phaser_ API.
 It indicates to the `scene compiler`_ to generate a call to the ``build`` method.
 This is useful for objects that are created with a custom factory and a custom object type.
-You can implement a ``build`` method in the custom type to setup the object with initial values that may depend on other object properties.
+You can implement a ``build`` method in the custom type to set-up the object with initial values that may depend on other object properties.
 Look in the next image how in the ``build`` method the velocity values are set regarding the user data set to the object.

   .. image:: images/scene-editor/scene-editor-game-object-build.png
     :alt: Game Object build.

-7. The **Data** property is associated to the `data <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObject.html#setData__anchor>`_ property of the Phaser_ API.
+7. The **Data** property is associated with the `data <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObject.html#setData__anchor>`_ property of the Phaser_ API.
 This property is a reference to the `Phaser.Data.DataManager <https://photonstorm.github.io/phaser3-docs/Phaser.Data.DataManager.html>`_.
-It allows to set user data to the object.
+It allows setting user data to the object.

   This is the workflow:

-  1. Click in the **add** button and write the new data property name.
+  1. Click on the **add** button and write the new data property name.

     .. image:: images/scene-editor/scene-editor-game-object-data-add.png
       :alt: Add data property.